thinger-io/monitoring-client/README.md

 ### Prerequisites

-In addition to the Linux Client requirements, the monitoring client requires some additional packages in order to work.

-To install the additional package execute:

-    sudo apt install libjsoncpp1
+There is no additional requirements for the monitoring client besides the ones needed for the Linux Client.

 Note that the compiler must be at least of version C++17.